-Last year I unfollowed all my social media connections.
+Last year I muted all my social media connections.
 That was a giant step to less screen time and more peace of mind.
 But I kept checking Instagram too many times.
 So I decided to stop using it.

 That’s not my opinion, research reveals how social media platforms can greatly affect your mental health.

-Furthermore, Instagram’s content is so stupid and doesn’t add any value.
+Furthermore, Instagram’s content is so incredibly stupid and doesn’t add any value.
 Unlike Twitter, where I learn a lot from the accounts I follow.

 This works fine for me.
 I didn’t watch for months now.
-The only thing I probably missed are 60 similar photos of someone’s child and 200 festival selfies with duck faces from vague friends, amongst other utterly useless crap.
+The only thing I probably missed are 60 similar photos of someone’s child and 200 festival selfies with duck faces from vague friends, among other utterly useless crap.